kabetel08/project-stata-explainer/README.md

 You can easily clear all the files that the project created by running the prompt: `project example, rmcreated.` This will erase all files in the main directory that were created by the project.

 Sometimes it is useful to share your work.
 You can do this easily by typing: `project example, share(alltime)` This prompt will share all files, irrespective of when they were added/modified.
 However you may only wish to share the original (i.e., raw data) and/or code for your project.
-In that case you can tell Stata to not share any of the files created by the project by typing: `project example, share(nocreated)
+In that case you can tell Stata to not share any of the files created by the project by typing: `project example, share(nocreated).`

 The Wiki for this page contains a review of: